DamingoNdiwa/BayesianODE-PriorImpactAssessment/README.md

-# BayesianODE-PriorImpactAssessment
+# Wasserstein distance prior impact assessment for ODE models

+## Introduction

-This repository has code for the paper Prior impact assessment for dynamical systems described by ordinary differential equations.
+This repository contains supporting code for the pre-print:

+Mingo, D. N., Hale, J. S. and Ley, C.,: Bayesian prior impact assessment for dynamical systems described by ordinary differential equations.

+The code is archived at:

+**TODO: Add link to Zenodo repository**

+The code in this repository is licensed under the GNU Lesser General Public License version 3 or later, see `COPYING` and `COPYING.LESSER`.

-## examples
+## Examples

-The examples folder contains two subfolders: lotka_volterra and the SEIR.
-### lotka_volterra
+### Lotka-Volterra

-The last two scripts to be executed should be  `wasser_dist_prior.py`  and  `wasser_exlot.py` in that order, as they use results from other scripts.
+Scripts to reproduce the results for the Lotka-Volterra example are contained in `examples/lotka_volterra`.

+1.
+2.

 ### SEIR

-This folder contains a subfolder called prior_samples and additional scripts.
-All of the scripts and the subfolder should be executed before running `wasser_results.py` and `wd_mar_ex.py`.
+Scripts to reproduce the results for the SEIR example are contained in `examples/SEIR`.

+1.
+2.

-#### Prior_samples
+#### Prior samples (SEIR)

-The subfolder contains scripts for sampling from prior distributions.
-Running these scripts on the HPC is preferable as they take longer.
-OR use the script `sample_batches.py` for batch sampling to reduce execution time.
+The subfolder `examples/SEIR/prior_samples` contains scripts for sampling from prior distributions.
+Running these scripts on an HPC is preferable as they take longer, or use the script `sample_batches.py` for batch sampling to reduce execution time.

-## Scripts
+### Additional scripts

 The script `example_diagnostics.py` demonstrates how to perform Geweke diagnostics to check for model convergence.
 The script requires uploading posterior samples and specifying the model (SEIR or Lotka-Volterra).
-Also, `utils_diagnostics.py` has a  function used by `example_diagnostics.py`.